 - (Optional) Switch on the Enable Recording option so that, in the event of a job failure, the last moments of the execution are recorded and available for download as execution media.
 Configure the Scaling, Frequency, and Duration options as desired.

 The Recording option is only displayed on the Deploy Process window if you have View permissions on Execution Media.

 - (Optional) Switch on the Automatically Start Process option to set this process to launch automatically when the Robot agent starts.

 - Click Create.
 The Deploy Process window is closed and the process is displayed in the Processes page.

 Note that managing package versions for a process requires View and Edit permissions on Processes, and View permissions on Packages.

-- Click the View Process button for a process with multiple package versions available.
+- Click More Actions > View Process button for a process with multiple package versions available.
 The View Process window is displayed.

 a.
 Click the Use button for the corresponding version that you want to use.
 The View Process window is closed and your configuration is saved.
 If the version you updated the process to was not the latest, the exclamation mark icon is still displayed next to the process.